apache/pulsar/site2/docs/client-libraries-java.md

 > #### Default broker URLs for standalone clusters
 > If you're running a cluster in [standalone mode](getting-started-standalone.md), the broker will be available at the `pulsar://localhost:6650` URL by default.

 If you create a client, you may use the `loadConf` configuration.
-Below are the available parameters used in `loadConf`.
+Available parameters used in `loadConf` are as follows:

 | Type | Name | <div style="width:260px">Description</div> | Default
 |---|---|---|---